National Digital Mental Health Study

 • Confirm that you can download apps to your iPhone, which may require having your Apple ID username and password available if needed

-• Pair the Study provided Apple Watch to your iPhone
+• Pair the provided Apple Watch to your iPhone, or ensure your Apple Watch is paired to your iPhone

 • Confirm your Apple Watch is on the latest watchOS version.
 If an update is needed, this requires that Apple Watch be placed on the charger and may take at least an hour to complete